-During the wintertime, there are nothing better than soups and stews to warm the heart and soul.
+During the wintertime, there is nothing better than soups and stews to warm the heart and soul.
 I have been experimenting with one of my favorite ingredients, butternut squash.
 I can’t seem to get enough of the bright, colorful vegetable.
 It is always one of my go to sides and I use it instead of potatoes.
 The easiest way to prepare…Drizzle with olive oil and roast precut butternut squash in a 350 degree oven.

 When it is cold outside, a hearty butternut squash chili is perfect for a one course supper.